pendulum-project/ntpd-rs/DEVELOPMENT.md

 ### Observability task

-The observability task is responsible for handling external requests for insight into the daemons state.
+The observability task is responsible for handling external requests for insight into the daemon's state.
 It creates and manages a UNIX socket which can be queried for information on the state of the daemon.

 Once an external program opens a connection to the UNIX socket, the observation daemon makes a copy of the state of all the peers and of the clock steering algorithm (it has access to these through a `RwLock` shared with the clock steering task).
 It then uses this to generate a JSON bytestream with information, which it then writes to the connection.
 Immediately afterwards, the entire connection is closed.